On this page

 Clear systems and referral pathways

-When learning communities have clear systems and referral pathways in place, and communicate these to children, young people and families, it encourages help-seeking.
+When learning communities have clear systems and referral pathways in place, including online supports and communicate these to children, young people and families, it encourages help-seeking.

 Children, young people and families who have positive experiences of support, and who are confident the person they reach out to will know how to support them, are more likely to seek assistance in the future.